 Some of the vegetables and fruits to freeze without any special preparation include most varieties of berries.
 They are some of the easiest fruits to freeze.

-Peaches, bananas, and pineapple also freeze well as is.
+Peaches, bananas, and pineapples also freeze well as is.
 However, you might find it trickier to work with them once they thaw.

 Instead, peel, and chop them first.
 Apples and pears don’t freeze well unless you turn them into pie filling first.
 Grapes can be frozen, but don’t thaw well.
 If you have too many grapes, toss them in the freezer and eat them frozen.
 We like to use them in place of ice cubes when making smoothies.